huggingface/blog/leaderboards-on-the-hub-nphardeval.md

 [NPHardEval](https://arxiv.org/abs/2312.14890) stands apart by employing computational complexity classes, offering a quantifiable and robust measure of LLM reasoning skills.
 The benchmark's tasks mirror real-world decision-making challenges, enhancing its relevance and applicability.
 Regular monthly updates of the benchmark data points mitigate the risk of model overfitting, ensuring a reliable evaluation.

-The major contributions of NPHardEval are:
+The major contributions of NPHardEval are new using new benchmarking strategies (proposing an automatic and dynamic benchmark), and introducing a new way to evaluate LLM reasoning.

-- LLM Benchmarking Strategies:
-    - Dynamic Benchmark: The method allows for the automatic generation of questions so that we can update the benchmark on a monthly basis.
+Regarding benchmarking strategies, NPHardEval uses an **automated mechanism**, both to generate and check questions in the benchmark.
+Since they are based on algorithmically computable problems, human intervention is not required to determine the correctness of the responses from LLMs.
+This also allows NPHardEval to be a **dynamic benchmark**: since questions can be automatically generated, the benchmark can be updated on a monthly basis.
 This monthly-refreshed benchmark helps prevent model overfitting as we can always generate novel questions with varying difficulty levels for evaluation.

-    - Automatic Checking Mechanisms: The questions in the benchmark are based on algorithmically computable problems.
-Human intervention is not required to determine the correctness of the responses from LLMs.
-- LLM Reasoning:
-    - Defining Reasoning via Complexity Classes: The questions in the benchmark are grounded in the computational complexity hierarchy, a well-established concept extensively studied in theoretical computer science.
-This foundation enables us to leverage existing research to rigorously and quantitatively measure an LLM's logical reasoning extent.
-    - Core Reasoning Tasks focusing on Logic: The benchmark excludes numerical computation from the questions, which is notoriously difficult for LLMs.
-Focusing on logical questions allows for a more accurate evaluation of an LLM's pure logical reasoning ability, as numerical questions can obscure this assessment.
+The questions themselves use a new system to evaluate LLM Reasoning.
+The questions in the benchmark are grounded in the computational complexity hierarchy, a well-established concept extensively studied in theoretical computer science.
+This foundation enables us to leverage existing research to rigorously and quantitatively measure an LLM's logical reasoning extent, by **defining reasoning via complexity classes**.
+The benchmark also deliberatley excludes numerical computation from the questions, since it is a notoriously difficult task for LLMs. **Focusing on logical questions** allows for a more accurate evaluation of an LLM's pure logical reasoning ability, as numerical questions can obscure this assessment.

 ## Data Synthesis